-Whether you’re looking for your first web host or you already have a website and want to switch providers, the process can be quite daunting.
-There are a lot of options, so it’s no wonder it can be difficult to decide.
+Whether you’re looking for your first web host or you already have a website and want to switch providers, the process can be pretty daunting.
+There are a lot of options, so it’s no wonder it can be challenging to decide.

 Let’s get started…

-As of April 2020, BlueHost was the host of choice for 1.2% of all websites on the internet and HostGator 2%.
+As of April 2020, Bluehost was the host of choice for 1.2% of all websites on the internet, and HostGator got 2%.
 While they may appear to be very similar, these two big guns have different things to offer.

 |Shared Hosting Plans||4||3|

 |Shared Hosting Prices (monthly)||$3.95 – $13.95||$2.43 – $4.48|

 You can see that, while they start at a very similar basic rate of just under $4 per month, their top-tier options are very different, with Bluehost’s pricing options topping out at $13.95 and HostGator just $4.48.